tdwesten/statamic-builder/README.md

 # Statamic Builder

-> Statamic Builder is a Statamic addon that does something pretty neat.
+Statamic Builder is a fluent blueprint and fieldset builder for Statamic.
+This means this provides you with a fluent way of defening your Statamic blueprints and fieldsets.

 ## Features

-This addon does:
+This addon allows you to create:

+- [x] Collection blueprints
+- [x] Global blueprints
-- This
+- [x] Fieldsets
+- [ ] Taxonomy blueprints (comming!)
-- And this
+- [ ]
-- And even this

 ## How to Install